lightspin-tech/red-detector/README.md

 ## Requirements
-1. Configured AWS account with the following actions allowed in AWS EC2:
+1. Configured AWS account with the EC2 actions mentioned below.\The policy containing these requirements can be found in red-sonar-policy.json.
     1. "AttachVolume"
     2. "AuthorizeSecurityGroupIngress"
     3. "DescribeInstances"